About Whole Woman Founder & CEO Christine Kent, RN

-In 2003 Christine published her book Saving the Whole Woman - Natural Alternatives to Surgery for Uterine Prolapse and Urinary Incontinence, which was highly endorsed by Christiane Northrup MD, Michel Odent MD, and many other doctors, midwives, and physical therapists.
-Her website wholewoman.com went live in July of that same year, and Christine began teaching her methods to women of all ages on her online forum.
+In 2003 I published results of my research in my book Saving the Whole Woman - Natural Alternatives to Surgery for Pelvic Organ Prolapse and Urinary Incontinence, which was highly endorsed by Christiane Northrup MD, Michel Odent MD, and many other doctors, midwives, and physical therapists.
+I put up my website wholewoman.com in July of that same year, and began teaching my methods to women of all ages on my online forum.

 In a matter of weeks women began writing in, “My symptoms are improving!”